 Both hypertension and prehypertension can raise your risk for many health problems.
 You are more likely to have a stroke, heart disease, kidney failure, and heart failure.
 People with prehypertension often show early signs of stiffening of the arteries.
-They may also have an enlarged heart or kidneys that don’t work right.

 Staying at a healthy weight is one of the best ways to lower your blood pressure without taking medicine.
 But you can take other steps to beat this leading cause of heart disease.
 These lifestyle changes can help keep your blood pressure in control.